LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Research topics**
 - Sexual dimorphism of kidney diseases
-- Network and dynamical modeling of mammalian transcriptome during cell fate transition.
+- Network and dynamical modeling of mammalian transcriptome during cell fate transition
-- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis in colorectal cancer.
+- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis in colorectal cancer
-- Influence of the inherited genome on somatic driver events in the p53 and RAS-MAPK pathways during oncogenesis.
+- Influence of the inherited genome on somatic driver events in the p53 and RAS-MAPK pathways during oncogenesis

 ## **Qualifications**